ICC24 Conference Venue

 Getting There

-The city of Syracuse is in central New York State as shown in the below map.
+as shown in the below map.
 By car, Syracuse is about 250 miles northwest of New York City.
-Syracuse is served by its Hancock International Airport (SYR) which has direct flights to most major U.S. hub cities.
+Syracuse is served by its Hancock International Airport (SYR) which has direct flights from several hubs in the Eastern United States, including Boston (BOS), New York (JFK & LGA), Newark (EWR), Washington Dulles (IAD), Charlotte (CHS), Atlanta (ATL), Detroit (DTW) and Chicago O’Hare (ORD).
+In June, the average high temperature is 80°F/27°C.

 Local Visitor Attractions